 Notice that there are 6 top-level context entries, represented by the six rows of the table.
 The value of the context entry named 'applicant' is itself a context, and the value of the context entry named 'monthly' is itself a context.
-The value of the context entry named 'monthly outgoings' is a list, the value of the context entry named 'credit history' is a relation, i.e. a list of two contexts, one context per row.
+The value of the context entry named 'credit history' is a relation, i.e. a list of two contexts, one context per row.
 The value of the context entry named 'PMT' is a function with parameters 'rate', 'term', and 'amount'.